On the Notion of Equal Figures in Euclid: Aim and methods of this paper

 This aim would not be met by following Hilbert and Tarski, who first define segment arithmetic and then use it to define area.
 That route would take us far from Euclid, who never thought of multiplying two line segments.
 While it would meet the requirement to eliminate the ``equal figures'' axioms by defining that notion, it would not meet the requirement that ``Euclid could have done it.''

-Our plan is to define ``equal rectangles'' using a figure much like the one Euclid uses for Prop.~I.44. and use that to define ``equal triangles'' and ``equal quadrilaterals'' and use those defined notions to prove the propositions of Euclid Book~I. To reiterate: we will \begin{itemize} \item define ``equal rectangles'' and ``equal triangles'', and \item prove the propositions of Euclid Book~I using those defined notions (rather than extra axioms), and \item use proofs ``in the spirit of Euclid'' \end{itemize}
+Our method to achieve this aim is to define ``equal rectangles'' using a figure much like the one Euclid uses for Prop.~I.44. and use that to define ``equal triangles'' and ``equal quadrilaterals'' and use those defined notions to prove the propositions of Euclid Book~I. To reiterate: we will \begin{itemize} \item define ``equal rectangles'' and ``equal triangles'', and \item prove the propositions of Euclid Book~I using those defined notions (rather than extra axioms), and \item use proofs ``in the spirit of Euclid'' \end{itemize}

 It follows that the equal-figures axioms are actually superfluous, in the sense that, using the new definition of ``equal figures'', we could formalize Euclid Book~I directly, without adding any equal-figures axioms.
-But we then take one step more, and show that the equal-figures axioms can in fact all be proved. \footnote{ Technically, the theory used in \cite{beeson2019} is interpretable in the theory without the equal-figure axioms, and is a conservative extension of that theory. }
+But we then take one step more, and show that the equal-figures axioms can in fact all be proved.

 Our proof that the defined notion of ``equal figures'' has the required properties uses some theorems about similar triangles and proportion.
 In Euclid, those theorems are present, but only in Book V, after the development in Book IV of Eudoxes's theory of ``magnitudes.''
 To carry out our program thus requires the demonstration that Euclid could have developed the necessary theory of proportion without using the Axiom of Archimedes (on which Book V depends), and preferably without using Book III (theorems about circles), and of course without using ``equal figures,'' so that it would be available in the last third of Book~I. It turns out that we are not the first to seek an earlier development of the theory of proportion; in \S\ref{section:kupffer2} below, we discuss this subject at length, with historical notes.